 Marked with a simple cross, the Côte de la Montagne Cemetery in Old Québec harks back to the days of early French settlers in North America.
 Nearby, the Notre-Dame-de-Québec Basilica-Cathedral houses the funeral chapel of New France’s first bishop, François de Laval, and a crypt containing the remains of about 900 people who have been buried in the Cathedral over the years, including four governors of New France and almost all the Roman Catholic bishops and archbishops of Québec.

-Also in the historic district, the Hôpital-Général Cemetery is eloquent testimony to the Augustine sisters’ dedication to the sick and their role in the Seven Years’ War (1756-1763).
+The Hôpital-Général Cemetery is eloquent testimony to the Augustine sisters’ dedication to the sick and their role in the Seven Years’ War (1756-1763).
 A monument commemorates the fallen and a mausoleum is dedicated to Marquis Louis-Joseph de Montcalm, commander of the armies of New France.

 Located near the Promenade Samuel-De Champlain in front of the Maison des Jésuites de Sillery (1637), the Indian Cemetery recalls the Jesuits’ mission to convert and settle First Nations peoples.